MaiHanNguyen1404/CreativeCoding_Blog/posts/assignment-1-blog.md

 Firsty, I created a box and a ball (sphere) in the center of the world (vector (0,0,0)) ![ams1_process](w03/create_box_sphere.png)

 Then, animated the ball to bounce around the box using same logic with the code from my first week homework (recreating Rafael Rozendadal work's Only Suddenly), only now I have to consider the vector of the ball in 3D.
-Since it used different dimension, it took me some experiment to get the correct boundaries of the box. [ball_bounceout 1,2,3]
+Since it used different dimension, it took me some experiment to get the correct boundaries of the box.
 <p float="center">
   <img src="/w03/ball_bounceout1.png" width="32%"/>
   <img src="/w03/ball_bounceout2.png" width="32%"/>